As an organizer of an event you need to add the courses for the event. This can be accomplished in a few different ways.

 When you navigate to the Courses section of an event for the first time, naturally there are no courses available.
 You must first create a file with the necessary information.

 If you are using an older version of OCAD than OCAD 2018, you will need to export files from OCAD and then import them into Livelox.
-OCAD 9 or later has support to export course setting files in IOF XML format.
-The below description applies to OCAD 11, but the same principle should hold for version 9 och 10.
+OCAD 9 or later supports exporting course setting files in the IOF XML format.
+The description below applies to OCAD 11, but the same principle should hold for version 9, 10 and 12.
 It assumes that you are familiar with course setting in OCAD, and that the courses are set.

-If the course setting file is georeferenced it is easier to fit the course to the mat in the following steps, but it is not necessary.
+If the course setting file is georeferenced it is easier to fit the course to the map in the following steps, but it is not necessary.
 In order to georeference the course setting file choose Map > Select scale and reference system in the menu.
 Ensure that the right reference system for the background is chosen.
 Click on the button Choose to select a reference system.
-The most common for orienteering maps is Sweden is SWEREF 99 TM, see screenshot below.

 Choose Course Setting > Export > Couse (XML, IOF version 3.0) in the menu.
 A file with control positions and course is created in the location you specify.

-OCAD 8 is missing the function to export IOF XML-filer.
-In this case, you can instead use the course setting file in the coming step.
+OCAD 8 is missing the function to export IOF XML files.
+In this case, you can instead use the course setting file in the next steps.

 In OCAD it is possible to cut control rings and connecting lines so that important map details are visible.
 It increases readability and gives the participant a sense of quality.
-The order number of the controls can also be moved, which is useful when controls are tight.
+The control numbers can also be moved, which is useful when controls are close to each other.
 This information will not be included in the IOF XML files, which only contain coordinates for the controls and which controls are included in each course.

-Livelox can create a path print based on IOF XML files, but without cut rings and lines, markings for prohibited areas and adjusted placements of the control numbers.
-In order to make the course setting looks exactly like in the course setting program, you need to export a vectorized course print file in PDF or SVG format for each course.
-This is not necessary to do, but as said, it makes it nicer.
-OCAD 9 and later support exporting web printing in PDF format.
-OCAD 10 Professional, OCAD 11 Professional, and OCAD 12 and later have support for exporting SVG-format printing.
+Livelox can create a course print based on IOF XML files, but without cut rings and lines, markings for forbidden areas and adjusted placements of the control numbers.
+In order to make the course look exactly like in the course setting program, you need to export a vectorized course print file in PDF or SVG format for each course.
+This is not mandatory, but as said, it makes the overall experience nicer.
+OCAD 9 and later versions support exporting course prints in PDF format.
+OCAD 10 Professional, OCAD 11 Professional, and OCAD 12 and later versions support exporting course prints in SVG format.
 To create SVG files, the principle is the same for PDF files:

-In the Export panel you see that the setting are selected as shown in the screen shot below.
+In the Export panel, make sure that the settings are in line with the screen shot below.
 The scale for exporting should be the same as the map scale.
 Make sure to adjust the map’s size so that all objects are included.
 Click Export when all choices have been made.
 If you get a message saying that the map must be exported in raster format, you have failed to hide a background image in the previous steps.
 If so, cancel and go back to fix it.

-Choose the courses that the course print should be made for.
-Do not include <All of the kontrolls (objekt)>.
-When you have clicked OK you get to choose which folder you would like to save the first file in.
+Choose the courses that course prints should be created for.
+Do not include <All controls (objects)>.
+After clicking OK you get to choose which folder you would like to save the first file in.
 Do not change the name of the file.
 One file for each course will be created in the folder you specified after clicking Save.

 If you are using OCAD 8 you can not export to SVG or PDF.
-But there is a trick to fix this.
-See that you have a PDF maker installed, for example, CutePDF Writer.
+But there is a workaround that can be applied.
+Make sure that a PDF maker/printer is installed, for example, CutePDF Writer.
 In OCAD 8 make sure that the background map and any background images are hidden and then choose File > Print .
 In the print dialog box that is comes up, choose the PDF print option.
 Choose Map extract and mark the section of the map in the following way: Mark the course you will export and click Print.
-A PDF file per course is made.
+One PDF file per course is made.

-When files are exported from OCAD or another course setting program, it is time to upload them into Livelox.
-In the section Courses there is a button Choose file to upload that you click on.
+When files are exported from OCAD or another course setting program, it is time to upload them to Livelox.
+In the section Courses, there is a button Choose files to upload.

 The following file formats can be uploaded:

-Choose all files that you exported, both course setting files (they usually end with .Courses.xml if it is an IOF XML file that has been exported from OCAD) and course print file if such file exists.
-You can choose multiple files at one time.
+Choose all files that you exported, both course setting files (they usually end with .Courses.xml if it is an IOF XML file that has been exported from OCAD) and course print files if such files exist.
+You can choose multiple files at once.
 When files are uploaded the information can be reviewed under four tabs.

 Here you see the courses included in the file, and the order of the controls.
-A course can be taken away by pressing on the button with a trash can on the bottom right.
-A green check means that the web has a vectorized web print attached to it.
+A course can be removed by clicking the button with a trash can to the right.
+A green check means that the web has a vectorized course print attached to it.

-Here you see a list of the controls that are in use and the paths that use them.
+Here you see a list of the controls that are in use and the courses that use them.
 Hover your mouse over a control to show the control's position on the map.

 Here you see all the uploaded course print files.
-You can specify the course print scale and which course should the course print be connected to.
+You can specify the course print scale and which course to connect the course print to.
 Normally these options are pre-chosen.

 Here you check that the controls and course have ended up in the right place.
-Highest up there are two scroll lists.
+At top, there are two scroll lists.
 In the first you choose which course should be shown.
-Det is also possible to choose All controls here.
+It is also possible to choose All controls here.
 In the other you choose the backgrounds map: either the uploaded map or a satellite picture from Google Maps.
 Use the mouse’s scroll wheel to zoom in and out.
 You can also click on and drag the map picture to move it.

-If the uploaded course setting file is not georeferenced, for example of you have uploaded it in an OCAD 8-file, you need to drag the “control cloud” manually to the right place with the help of the mouse.
-That you can do in the preview view.
+If the uploaded course setting file is not georeferenced, for example of you have uploaded it from OCAD 8, you need to drag the “control cloud” manually to the right place with the help of the mouse.
 Follow the instructions as they are shown.

-Once you have verified that all the information is correct, click on Save.
+Once you have verified that all the information is correct, click the Save button.
 If there are no classes in the event, you will receive a question if you want to create classes based on the courses.
-It is Om det inte finns några klasser i aktiviteten får du en fråga om du vill skapa klasser baserade på banorna.
 It is convenient for smaller events when there is usually one class per course.

-If the event includes classes with forked courses, as for example relay races or courses with loops or butterflies, you need to connect multiple courses to the respective class.
+If the event includes classes with forked courses, as for example relay races or courses with loops or butterflies, you need to connect multiple courses to each class.
 Read more about working with relays and multiple courses per class.